 I wonder how many people actually read the backside of these covers because they always sound so corny.
 The cover of Under Siege 2, the Die Hard on a train film, closes it’s synopsis of the film with “All aboard!”.
 Somewhere out there, there is someone typing this shit down and laughing his ass of because he actually gets paid for it.
 Lucky him.

-But you can’t judge a movie by is poster, and so shouldn’t I.
+But you can’t judge a movie by its poster, and so shouldn’t I.

-Like I said earlier Fire Down Below is a more small scale film compared to the movies previously done.
-It’s setting is a small town and the bad guys aren’t trained mercenaries or the mob but rather a couple of local hillbilly strongmen.
+Fire Down Below feels somewhat smaller than its predecessors.
+As if it is a throwback to Seagal movies before Under Siege.
+The two big action pieces are a truck chase and a church burning down.
+But on the levels of story telling it’s less elaborate then solving a serial killer case.
+The setting is a small town and the bad guys aren’t trained mercenaries or the mob but rather a couple of local hillbilly strongmen.
 The kind that go to their boss after being beaten up and saying: “But boss, he did all of that weird karate and stuff”.

 Fire Down Below would be the last movie to star Seagal in his usual way for the next couple of years.
-After this Seagal starred as a doctor(!) in The Patriot which went straight to video in the US, that means it’s release here was even more obscure and went by unnoticed.
-It wasn’t until 2001 we would get the last really good film Exit Wounds, which was labeled as a comeback.
+After this Seagal starred as a doctor(!) in The Patriot which went straight to video in the US.
+That means it’s release here in Europe was even more obscure and went by unnoticed.
+It wasn’t until 2001 we would get the last good Seagal movie Exit Wounds, which was labeled as a comeback.
 Too bad it was a short-lived one as the DTV-era was lurking just around the corner.
-So this movie closes a period in the Seagal-filmography-timeline.
+So this movie closes the 90s one Seagal movie per year period.

-The movie has an eco-storyline; Seagal dealing with a big business coal miner (Kris Kristofferson) who’s using his abandoned coal mines to dump toxic waste in.
-This toxic waste btw is fluorescent green, like all movie toxic waste.
-This coal miner, Orin Sr. is so fucking wealthy he actually has a bed in his office and a secretary to go with it.
+Fire Down Below’s storyline mostly revolves around the environment.
+Seagal is dealing with a big business coal miner (Kris Kristofferson) who’s using his abandoned coal mines to dump toxic waste in.
+This toxic waste is fluorescent green.
+Like all toxic waste in movies.
+This coal miner, Orin Hatch (Kris Kristofferson), actually has a bed in his office and a secretary to go with it.

-Being about corporations polluting the environment it’s not a surprise that this film is being compared to On Deadly Ground.
-Seagal’s first boxoffice failure and considered his worst movie for a long time.
-It now looks like Citizen Kane when compared to something like Attack Force.
-This movie is better because it lacks all the eskimo-stuff and heavy preaching.
+Being about corporations polluting the environment it’s not a surprise that this film draws comparisons to On Deadly Ground.
+That movie was Seagal’s first box-office failure.
+It’s also considered to be his worst movie for a long time.
+It now looks like Citizen Kane when comparing it to movies like Attack Force.
+Fire Down Below is better because it lacks all the spiritual Eskimo stuff and heavy preaching.
 I’m sorry folks, no Nanook, the man-bear this time!

 Seagal movies always have some names in the cast that draw attention.
-This time it’s Kris “Whistler” Kristofferson, Harry Dean Stanton playing a local inbred who seems have a chromosome too much and Marg Helgenberger who would become a household name due to CSI.
-Marg is actually a step back in terms of love-interest or at least female co-starrer considering she was predecessed by hot women like Pam Grier, Sharon Stone, Kelly LeBrock, Erika Eleniak and Katherine Heigl.
-Not that I’m saying she’s ugly, but she isn’t Playboy-material either.
-She does convince as a woman who would be living in a small town like that.
-Any of the other forementioned women would stand out too much.
+Harry Dean Stanton is a local inbred who seems have a chromosome too much.
+Marg Helgenberger (CSI) is playing Seagal’s love interest.
+To be honest, in terms of beauty Marg is a step back in terms of love-interest or at least female co-star.
+Especially when you consider she was preceded by women like Pam Grier, Sharon Stone, Kelly LeBrock, Erika Eleniak and Katherine Heigl.
+I’m not saying she’s ugly, but she isn’t Playboy-material either.
+She is convincing as a middle aged woman who would be living in a small town like that.

-It’s easy to see how people wil describe Fire Down Below as a simple eco-action-film, but they aren’t seeing that it’s actually a movie about disturbed relationships.
-Not only does Orin Sr (Kristofferson) put his son, who’s handling the town, down every chance he gets, it’s his son who will be responsible for his downfall.
-Sarah (Helgenberger) is being shunned by the town, but also has an unhealthy relationship with her brother.
+It’s easy to see how people will describe Fire Down Below as a simple action movie.
+They aren’t seeing that it’s actually a movie about disturbed relationships.
+Orin Sr (Kristofferson) puts his son, who’s handling the town, down every chance he gets.
+Ironically it’s his son who will be responsible for his downfall.
+Sarah (Helgenberger) is shunned by the town and has an unhealthy relationship with her brother.
 This is redneck-country y’all.
-And on a less personal level: the police, on the take of course, aren’t the guys that “protect and serve”.
-The townsfolk also have a thing against outsiders.
-The entire town should go in group-therapy.
+On a less personal level: the corrupt police don’t “protect and serve”.
+Much of the townsfolk also have a thing against outsiders.
+The “we don’t take kindly to your type” people.
+The entire town should go in group therapy.

-Now I must mention the cinematography.
-I thought the movie was beautifully shot.
-Not only the local scenery looks stunning but also the night-scenes where the church is burning or the town-festival are beautifully lit.
+I must mention the cinematography.
+I think the movie is beautifully shot.
+Not only does the local scenery looks stunning but also the night-scenes where the church is burning or the town-festival are beautifully lit.
 It really grabbed my attention and the movie looked far from cheap because of it.

-Fire Down Below is an average film but way better than many of Seagal’s DTV-efforts so it actually has gotten better over the years in my opinion.
+While Fire Down Below is an average 90s action movie, it is way better than many of Seagal’s DTV-efforts.
+From this perspective the movie actually has gotten better over the past few years.